 How Parties Select Arbitrators

-FINRA’s arbitrator appointment process uses the Neutral List Selection System (NLSS), a computer algorithm, to randomly generate lists of arbitrators from FINRA’s arbitrator roster.
+FINRA’s arbitrator appointment process uses the list selection algorithm, a computer algorithm, to randomly generate lists of arbitrators from FINRA’s arbitrator roster.
 The specific case type will affect the number of lists generated and the number of arbitrator names per list.

 FINRA arbitrators are independent and are chosen by the parties to issue final, binding awards.
 FINRA administers an arbitration forum pursuant to rules approved by the SEC.
 In its capacity as a neutral administrator of its forum, FINRA does not have any input into the outcome of arbitrations.